whyisthisbroken/atmospheric-weather-card-backup/README.md

 <br>
 <img width="400" alt="image" src="https://github.com/user-attachments/assets/e2118f91-0eae-4784-871f-cc75142a75cf" />

-This example embeds a mini-graph-card with a bit card-mod styling.
+This example embeds a mini-graph-card with a bit of card-mod styling.
 For extra drama, the large header text is layered behind the weather elements.

 <br>